Perth Charterhouse: Property

 The monastery was founded at the instigation of King James, who on 31 March 1429, granted the proposed house a series of privileges.
 Coupar Angus Abbey and William Hay of Errol gave, "through fear" it was said by his grandson, the church of Errol in Gowrie; Coupar Angus had been the former rector and Hay the patron of the church of Errol, and both the abbey and the Hays of Errol tried to recover their rights after James I's death.
 There were also grants from Perth burgesses, perhaps under the same pressure.
 By 1434, the priory had control of the Hospital of St Mary Magdalene and the house of Augustinian canonesses of St Leonard, near Perth, which was suppressed in 1438 and its revenues transferred to the Charterhouse.
 The king also had plans to take Glen Dochart from the Earl of Atholl and give it to the house.

+Royal mausoleum

+King James considered the Carthusians to be a good model to inspire ecclesiastical reform in Scotland.
+His building work at the Perth Charterhouse was managed by Brother John of Bute.
+James is known to have employed a glazier from Florence, Francesco Domenico Livi de Gambassi, for the stained glass in his church building projects.
+Payments for glass for the Charterhouse were made in 1435.
+James intended the Perth Charterhouse to be his mausoleum, and after his death, payments were made for his tomb and its subsequent embellishment and upkeep.
+His consort Joan Beaufort was buried beside him in 1445.
+The Charterhouse acquired James I's doublet, which was shown to visitors as a relic with the holes made by the assassin's daggers.